marcusgia2505/classsExGameInstructions/docs/Elements.rst

 set quantities
 	allows to set quantities (otherwise quantity is always 1).
 With quantities, prices are set as price/unit.

-no signature
+hide ID
-	allows to disable the signature.
-The signature is needed for sell and buy offers to be send to a specific person.
-E.g. if the buyer can make buy offers, she needs the signature of the seller to send the offer to.
+	allows to disable the ID.
+The ID is needed for sell and buy offers to be send to a specific person.
+E.g. if the buyer can make buy offers, she needs the ID of the seller to send the offer to.

+	.. note:: Contract elements use the subject ID as ID.

+public
+	If you activate this, offers are made to all other subjects who can accept them.
+This feature is still in a beta version.
+So test it with care.

 max # contracts
 	Maximum number of (accepted) contracts limits how many contracts can be made by a subject.